taeastmo/16BMB_manual/docs/source/operations/item_011_heating.rst

 In both cases, after cooling,

    #.
-Input 0 in 'Setup (Watt)'.
+Input 0 for the PID power setpoint.
    #.
 'PID On/OFF' OFF
    #.
 'Power Output' OFF
    #.
-Input 0 in 'Set Point (V) under 'Voltage'.
+Input 0 in 'Set Point (V)' under 'Voltage'.
    #.
-'Disable' on the 'Heater Output Control Switch' in the hutch.
+Toggle the interlock switch so the light turns green.

    .. danger:: Do not touch on press until turning off the power of heater power supply.
       Even after the power off, please take care.